Tynietown.com

 These painted chairs with turned components are German and were available in a number of colors including pink, mustard yellow (as shown), apple green, aqua blue, white, black and a dark wood stain.
 I've also seen a two-seater settee in this style.
 They mix easily with Tynietoy furnishings and may even have been sold by the Toy Furniture Shop, but were not offered in the catalogues.
 The same may be said of the bed, cheval mirror and variety of chests that often accompany these pieces.

 The chair in the center of this photo is Tynietoy with a faux painted maple finish.
 It is from the collection previously owned by Dorothy Dixon and I have encountered only one other Tynietoy chair like it.
 The chair on the left is made of walnut, is slightly larger than 1" scale, and seems to be from the same manufacturer as the Windsor chair discussed below.
 The chair on the right is a frequently encountered mass-produced souvenir "Facsimile of the chair brought over on the Mayflower by John Carver, first Governor of the Plymouth Colony" as stated on the paper label affixed to the bottom of the seat, which is made of textured paper as opposed to the woven seats of the other two chairs.
+Flora Gill Jacobs referred to this last chair as an "Exposition" chair, presumably offered as a souvenir at the Columbian Exposition of 1893.
+I believe it was probably sold at several venues over a number of years.

 Which one is Tynietoy?
 When I found the chair on the left, it was the first thing I unwrapped in a box tucked away under a table in Flora Gill Jacobs' basement.
 Yes, at first I thought it might be a rare Tynietoy Windsor chair, but it is made of walnut, feels heavier than the authentic chair on the right, and then I noticed the thickness of the identically shaped plank seat.
 There are subtle differences among authentic chairs, and many Tynietoy chairs have legs carved like the one on the left (see the chairs in the Mansion's kitchen, in the archive).
 Had I not found this chair packed with other pieces that were clearly NOT Tynietoy but obviously from the same manufacturer, I might not have figured it out until I put it next to the real McCoy.
 Who made all this walnut furniture, some of it so similar to Tynietoy?
 I've discussed it with other collectors who have encountered it and we think it might have been American-made souvenir furniture for an historical site or museum gift shop.
 It is not marked Germany, and one can't help but wonder if Tynietoy's craftsmen knew about these virtual copies back in the day...

 Could anyone confuse the crudely constructed 1970's Shackman chair on the right with an authentic Tynietoy chair, shown left?
 I don't mean to offend my readers' intelligence by showing these two chairs side by side for comparison, but I was shocked and saddened to see a set of four Shackman chairs and a Shackman drop-leaf table offered for sale as Tynietoy at the Allentown antique toy show a few years ago.
-I'd seen the dealer buy them in a box lot at a Rhoads auction a year earlier, and when they re-appeared in Allentown, they'd been painted red and green, and brand new Tynietoy paper labels had been glued to their bottoms (printed off a computer or photocopied, I don't know - it felt sickening simply holding them in my hand).
-The same dealer also offered several pictures that had been newly framed with cornice moldings manufactured today by Northeastern Scale Models, also with new Tynietoy labels on the backs.
+I'd seen the dealer buy them in a box lot at a Rhoads auction a year earlier, and when they re-appeared in Allentown, they'd been painted red and green, and brand new Toy Furniture Shop paper labels had been glued to their bottoms (printed off a computer or photocopied, I don't know - it felt sickening simply holding them in my hand).
+The same dealer also offered several pictures that had been newly framed with cornice moldings manufactured today by Northeastern Scale Models, also with new labels on the backs.
 I think that sort of blatant fraud is indeed offensive to one's intelligence, and it's pathetic that anyone would try to take advantage of inexperienced collectors that way.

 I'll be posting more photos and welcome additional photos from anyone else who'd like to share stories of mis-identified Tynietoy, intentional and otherwise.